earthcubeprojects-chords/chords/README.md

 * A query that can return data from the database.
 * A webpage that can navigate and show data in a tabular form, and perhaps deliver a CSV file.
+* A webpage that provides a URL builder, than can be used immediately, and used as a template for client applications.
 * A webpage which provides a summary of the current data holdings and ingest activity.